dfelinto/blender-manual/manual/modeling/meshes/editing/edge/subdivide.rst

    By default this is 1, cutting edges in half.
 A value of 2 will cut it into thirds, and so on.
 Smoothness
    Displaces subdivisions to maintain approximate curvature.
-   The effect is similar to the way the Subdivision Surface Modifier might deform the mesh.
+   The effect is similar to the way the :doc:`/modeling/modifiers/generate/subdivision_surface` might deform the mesh.

    .. list-table::